 Succulents come in a variety of sizes, shapes, and colors.
 This includes tiny plants in small pots that can easily find a home on a desk.

 Succulents attract fewer pests.
-Often, plants attract pests due to their constant need for watering.
+Often, plants attract pests because they require constant watering.
 When you don't have to water the plants as much, such as succulents, the risk of pests reduces dramatically.
-The thick, waxy leaves of succulents are also more resistant to pests penetrating and feeding on them.
+The thick, waxy leaves of succulents are also more resistant to pests that penetrate and feed on them.

 It is tough for most succulents to overgrow.
 One of the problems with some common indoor plants is that they grow and eventually start to vine.
-This requires lots of maintenance and can be an inconvenience.
+This requires a lot of maintenance and can be inconvenient.

 Source: ambius.com